 - Introduction

 The procedure for requesting a server certificate has been written with the system and application administrators in mind.
-An administrator is deemed to have sufficient knowledge of creating a Certificate Signing Request (CSR) and installing the signed certificate.
+An administrator is deemed to have sufficient knowledge about creating a Certificate Signing Request (CSR) and installing the signed certificate.
 The administrator should also have enough authorization to do so.

-- Sectigo (provided by LISA)
+- HARICA (provided by LISA)

 - Let’s Encrypt